DAGWorks-Inc/burr/examples/streaming-fastapi/README.md

 This example demonstrates how to stream data from Burr's streaming mode through FastAPI.

-This is gone over in more detail in our blog post (coming soon).
+This is gone over in more detail in [our blog post](https://blog.dagworks.io/p/streaming-chatbot-with-burr-fastapi).
 This README will go over the main code + roles and how to run the example.

 This uses Server Sent Events (SSE) to stream data from FastAPI to the frontend.
 This also uses Async Generators to ensure optimal performance.